-After dinner I had a bit of a brainwave, and whipped up these dessert pizzas with the leftover pizza dough.
-I topped them with my homemade Chocolate Hazelnut Spread, some cherries and blueberries, zabliagone (a kind of egg yolk custard, no milk, a bit like sabayon), and flaked almonds.
+After dinner, I had a bit of a brainwave and whipped up these dessert pizzas with the leftover pizza dough.
+I topped them with my homemade Chocolate Hazelnut Spread, some cherries and blueberries, Zabaglione (a kind of egg yolk custard, no milk, a bit like sabayon), and flaked almonds.
 Delish!!

-I used spelt bases for the kids, but if you’re gluten free, don’t despair.
-Use my recipe for Gluten Free Pizza Bases, adding 1 Tbspn of rapadura or coconut sugar to the batter.
+I used spelt bases for the kids, but if you’re gluten-free, don’t despair.
+Use my recipe for Gluten Free Pizza Bases, adding 1 Tbsp of rapadura or coconut sugar to the batter.
 Blend it well so that the seeds are blended in.
-You could also use an almond meal pizza base recipe if you want a grain free, yeast free option.
+You could also use an almond meal pizza base recipe if you want a grain-free, yeast-free option.
 Try this one, leaving out the rosemary and garlic; swap the olive oil for macadamia oil, and add 2 tsp coconut sugar per base.
-See suggestions in recipe for a nut free version.
+See suggestions in the recipe for a nut-free version.

 These pizzas are best served hot, so if you don’t want to invite 20 hungry teenagers over for a party and your family won’t eat three in one go, try this: